-If the workplace does not have an existing recording system, the Plant and equipment maintenance form may be used.
+If the workplace does not have an existing recording system, the may be used.
 When items of plant are being maintained or repaired they must be isolated and tagged as per the Equipment Isolation and Tag Out Procedure.

 - legislative requirements

 - manufacturer recommendations and requirements

 - results of the Plant and equipment risk management form